-The work need not be full-time, but the salary is (at the time of writing in 2022) to be at least 13.000 Swedish kronor per month before tax.
-The conditions should be approved by the trade union with which employers in the sector usually conclude agreements.
+The Swedish Government has recently increased the salary required for a work permit.
+The work need not be full-time, but your salary before tax must be at least 80% of the median salary in Sweden.
+At the time of writing in early 2024, this means that the salary needs to be at least 27.360 Swedish kronor.
+Your salary must meet the salary requirement no matter how much you work.
+You may only count your salary from one job.
+It is not possible to combine the salaries from two different jobs.
+The exact sum is updated in June every year.
+You can find the current salary requirement on the Migration Agency's website.

+The salary and working conditions must also be on the same level as Swedish trade union agreements, or what is usual practice within the profession or sector.
+This means that you must earn as much as others with similar jobs, and have similar working hours and similar rights.
+To show that the salary and working conditions meet this requirement, your employer must give the trade union that employers in that sector usually conclude agreements with an opportunity to make a statement.
 Demands are also placed on the company's finances, insurances etc. Current rules for applying for a work permit are available on the Migration Agency's website.
 There the employer can fill in a form online.

 The rules are clear, but they must be followed strictly both by you as a job-seeker and the employer that hires you.
+Note that applying requires active participation from your employer.

 Once you have the job offer or the employment contract, you can apply for a work permit and a residence permit.
 This can also be done online, but you will also need to visit an embassy.
-First-time work permits are not usually issued if you are already in Sweden.
+Firsttime work permits are not usually issued if you are already in Sweden.
 You must have a passport that is valid for the entire duration of the work permit.